dTelecom/client-sdk-react-native/README.md

 - Echo cancellation is available and is enabled by default.
 - A microphone indicator can be displayed, depending on the platform.

-If you're leveraging LiveKit primarily for media playback, you have the option to reconfigure the audio session to better suit media playback.
+If you're leveraging dTelecom primarily for media playback, you have the option to reconfigure the audio session to better suit media playback.
 Here's how:

 Note: iOS audio session customization is in development, and will be documented here when released.